-Chiang Mai – city in the northern Thailand
+Chiang Mai – City in the Northern Thailand

-If you are eating local food, 1 – 2 euros will be enough for meal even at some nice and beautiful cafe.
+If you are eating local food, 1 – 2 EUR will be enough for a meal even at some nice local cafe.
 Local street snacks like meat and sausages on stick, sushi, fresh fruits, fried bananas costs about 10 to 50 euro cents a piece.

 And public washing machines, where you just throw in coins and you can wash your clothes.
 They as well are everywhere.

 And, yeah, all kind of cables just hanging over your head.
 A LOT OF CABLES.